Navigating Humanity Towards a Sustainable Future

 RDK (Doug) Herman

 Dr. RDK (Doug) Herman holds a PhD from the University of Hawai‘i at Mānoa, and served as Senior Geographer at the Smithsonian Institution’s National Museum of the American Indian.
-He has taught university classes on the Geography of Hawai‘i and Geography of the Pacific Islands. view resume
+A Hawaiian-language speaker, he has taught university classes on the Geography of Hawai‘i and Geography of the Pacific Islands. view resume

 Finance and Administration